NFL Moneyline Betting Guide For 2024

 However, offshore betting sites are legal to use for American players, as no US state or federal law applies to these operators.
 In the US, sports bettors are not criminalized for using these services, so they can wager freely on NFL moneylines and all other wager types at legal online sportsbooks located overseas.

-There is an exception to the above: Bettors in Washington and Connecticut are technically barred from wagering online, though we’ve never heard of residents of either state getting in trouble for doing so.
-Nevertheless, if you live in WA or CT, you are advised to follow all local laws, and if you join an offshore sportsbook, you do so at your own risk.
+There is an exception to the above: Bettors in Washington are technically barred from wagering online, though we’ve never heard of residents of this state getting in trouble for doing so.
+Nevertheless, if you live in WA, you are advised to follow all local laws, and if you join an offshore sportsbook, you do so at your own risk.

 Best NFL Sportsbook For Moneyline Betting